 - Last updated:

-The Maroochy Regional Bushland Botanic Garden is located in Tanawha on the Sunshine Coast.
+The Maroochy Regional Bushland Botanic Garden is located at 51 Palm Creek Road in Tanawha on the Sunshine Coast.
 The garden showcases plants native to the Sunshine Coast region.
 These local plants are perfectly adapted to the coast's climate and conditions.

 The magnificent 82 hectare garden supports native plants and wildlife, and has a magic and spirit that affect all who visit.
 The garden includes a mix of eucalypt open forest and creek-side rainforest, featuring lagoons, rocky and palm filled gullies, and the headwaters of Mountain Creek.